 It’s vital to choose shoes that fit well and have a stable, non-slip sole.
 Laces can be a problem, so if your loved one has arthritic fingers or struggles to bend down, invest in slip-ons or get elastic laces.
 At home, slippers are better than socks or stockings for stability and safety.
 Foot care is crucial.
 Trimming toe nails, moisturising to prevent cracking and removing excess callus can keep them healthy, so arrange a visit from a chiropodist if self-care is tricky.

 Home hazard spottingHome is where the heart is, but it can also be a source of all sorts of obstacles and trip hazards.
 You can make the environment safer by clearing clutter, placing footstools safely out of the way and securing any trailing electrical cables.
 It’s sensible to ensure that furniture is well spaced and that there’s a clear pathway to the bathroom and kitchen.
 Place all essential items close at hand, so that stretching and bending is kept to a minimum.
-Be vigilant with home maintenance, so that frayed carpet threads are trimmed and garden walkways are free of slippery moss and algae.

 Medicine mattersCertain drugs and medicines can cause instability and falls, either because they make blood pressure drop on standing up, or because they increase drowsiness and confusion, with sleeping tablets being a frequent culprit.
 However, it’s essential not to just ditch the tablets.
 Instead ask the GP to review all the medication, so that the timing and dosage can be assessed and changed if necessary.